 Under the supervision of

-Prof. Dr. Iman Helal
+Assoc.
+Prof. Iman Helal

 Abstract

-In response to the growing need for better LMS platforms, we're embarking on a project with a simple mission: to create a user-friendly, highly customizable e-learning platform that benefits students, educators, and administrators alike.

-For students, it will serve as a one-stop repository for all their study materials and tools, designed to make their learning journey as smooth as possible.
-For educators, it will provide a seamless teaching environment, fostering communication and personalization.
-Administrators will gain analytical insights for informed decision-making.
+In response to the growing need for better LMS platforms, our project’s main mission is to create a user-friendly and highly customizable e-learning platform that benefits students, educators, and administrators alike.
+From students-side, the proposed e-learning system can serve as a one-stop repository for all their study materials and tools.
+This system is designed to make their learning journey as smooth as possible.
+From educators-side, the system can provide a seamless teaching environment, fostering communication and personalization.
+Finally, administrators are able to gain analytical insights for informed decision-making.

-Our project's scope covers core areas, ensuring accessibility and usability for students, efficient course management for teachers, and streamlined data retrieval for administrators.
-We won't be venturing into more complex features like AI assistance or video conferencing due to resource constraints.
+The proposed e-learning system covers core areas presented in other e-learning systems.
+Also, it ensures accessibility and usability for students, efficient course management for teachers, and streamlined data retrieval for administrators.
+Other complex features like AI assistance or video conferencing are out-of-our scope due to time and resource constraints.

-We're taking an agile approach, allowing us to adapt as we go.
-We value collaboration and continuous improvement, bringing us closer to our goal.
+We are adopting an agile approach, allowing us to adapt as we go.
 This report includes chapters on market analysis, project details, system design, testing, results, and future possibilities.
 You can also find additional reports in the appendices for a deeper dive into our project journey.

+Keywords: e-learning, learning management system, customization, learning platform

 Table Of Contents